oracle-livelabs/security/database/advanced/avdf-restructured/audit-monitor.md

 > #### What did we learn in this lab
 >
->>- How to provision audit policy from AVDF on Oracle database
+>>- How to provision audit policy from Security Central on Oracle database
 >>- How to pro-actively monitor actionable audit events with alerts

 You may now **proceed to the next lab**.